zhouyuanzxcv/Intima-Media-Segmentation/README.md

 Intima-media Segmentation ReadMe

-The repository contains the Matlab implementations of the parallel boundary detection algorithm proposed in:
+The repository contains the Matlab implementation of the parallel boundary detection algorithm proposed in:

 Zhou, Y.; Cheng, X.; Xu, X. & Song, E.
 Dynamic programming in parallel boundary detection with application to ultrasound intima-media segmentation